Research

 The research questions

-More specifically, it will attempt to explore the following questions:
+More specifically, it explores the following questions:

 1. Is there a gender gap in the access to the position of assistant professorship?